-Still one of the best affordable, two-seat sports car around, the Honda S2000 is ripe for tuning…
+Still one of the best affordable, two-seat sports car around, the S2000 is ripe for modifying, here is our 5 step Honda S2000 tuning guide.

 With almost 240bhp at over 8000rpm and a 9000rpm standard rev limit, the engine is quite a beast, but its lack of torque – just 153 lb/ ft at a screaming 7500rpm – makes for an engine that’s hard work to make the most of.
 Despite the engine being so highly tuned, a full exhaust and throttle body conversion is said to give around 20bhp and 20 lb/ft, while cams add even more.
 However, the real results come with forced induction, with up to 450bhp possible on standard internals with a TTS Performance supercharger conversion, and over 700bhp from some custom turbo conversions.
 An added bonus of tuning is the increased torque – especially with forced induction – which helps remove the twitchiness on the limit that S2000s are well known for.